-In the spring and summer of 2022, Carsey researchers Jess Carson and Sarah Boege are hoping to talk to New Hampshire parents about how they make grocery-related decisions for their families.
+As part of an ongoing project, Carsey researchers Jess Carson and Sarah Boege are hoping to talk to New Hampshire parents about how they make grocery-related decisions for their families.
 The goal of this work is to understand how families choose where to shop and what to buy and hear what might make feeding a family easier.

 Interested in joining the study, but not sure you can answer those questions?
 Don’t worry!
 Jess and Sarah are ready with some easy questions to get the conversation going.
 Your experience as a parent is all you need.
 View eligibility requirements